 Most projects will require specialist advice due to the age of the war memorial, its condition, or its materials.
-A common type of written heritage advice is a condition assessment.
-Other types of advice include heritage engineering or architecture reports, arborist reports and Conservation Management Plans.
+Common types of written heritage advice are condition assessments and Conservation Management Plans.
+Other types of advice include engineering reports, architecture reports and arborist reports.